-- The Award for Sustained Excellence in Teaching requires the applicant to show sustained excellence over a minimum period of six years (continuous or non-continuous), some of which time may have been spent in another tertiary education institution. - The Award for Early Career Excellence in Teaching requires the applicant to be within six years (at the application deadline) of their first appointment to a tenurable or fixed-term academic position of 0.5 fulltime equivalence or greater at Senior Tutor, Professional Teaching Fellow (PTF) or Lecturer level or above at any tertiary education institution. - The Award for Leadership in Teaching and Learning in rounds focused on 'informal' leadership (even years) is for staff who do not hold formal leadership positions (see below), but who have had a sustained and beneficial influence on others' teaching and the advancement of student learning more broadly in the course of pursuing standard teaching and service responsibilities. - The Award for Leadership in Teaching and Learning in rounds focused on formal leadership (odd years) is for staff whose educational leadership is part of their position profile.
-This includes roles within the first and second levels of the Academic Leadership Framework (e.g. associate deans, academic heads, programme directors, and major/specialisation leaders), as well as faculty-specific educational leadership roles where these involve a corresponding workload allocation and/or provision of a VSP.
+- The Award for Sustained Excellence in Teaching requires the applicant to show sustained excellence over a minimum period of six years (continuous or non-continuous), some of which time may have been spent in another tertiary education institution. - The Award for Early Career Excellence in Teaching requires the applicant to be within six years (at the application deadline) of their first appointment to a tenurable or fixed-term academic position of 0.5 fulltime equivalence or greater at Senior Tutor, Professional Teaching Fellow (PTF) or Lecturer level or above at any tertiary education institution. - The Award for Outstanding Service to Teaching and Learning Environments is for staff whose primary role is one of support or service to teaching and learning, for example, Learning Designers, Technicians, Learning Technologists or Curriculum Development Managers etc. - The Award for Leadership in Teaching and Learning is focused on formal leadership and is for staff whose educational leadership is part of their position profile.
+This includes roles within the first and second levels of the Academic Leadership Framework (e.g. Associate Deans, Academic Heads, Programme Directors, and major/specialisation leaders), as well as faculty- specific educational leadership roles where these involve a corresponding workload allocation and/or provision of a VSP.